MrAndyStorey/data-representation-images/README.md

 It takes the following arguments from the CLI.
 * --file  (Input filename path.
 Default: poole-park.jpg)
+* --path  (Output file path where all files are created.
+Default: images)
+* --out   (Output file of a HTML summary of the files created.
+Default: index.html)

 ## Packages Used
 The following packages are used: